 And, this year, I found a fresh new annoyance in the summer repertoire.
 Does anyone else get more achy during times of heat and humidity?
 I thought arthritis was supposed to get worse when it is cold.
 I am nearly 63 years old.
 My body is aware of this number.
 I have my fair share of tenderness and pain in my joints, ligaments, muscles, and menisci during the Days of Wine and Roses (November through April).
 This year, May welcomed in a whole new level of body aches.
 The discomfort has increased with the passing (way too slowly) days of summer.
 It feels like all of the bones around my joints are bound within a ring of calcified bone material that is gradually tightening.
 I do not want to overstate because I know many people suffer much more than I do from arthritis and other age-related health problems.
 I am, blessedly, pretty healthy.
 My point is simply that I did notice a significant uptick in my body’s resistance to age this summer.

 When I researched this phenomenon online, I learned that there are studies that suggest that barometric pressure, humidity, and various other summer weather phenomenon do have a negative impact on arthritis.
 Other studies proclaim that there is no impact at all.
 These studies suggest that the summer, in and of itself, has no impact.
 The problem is that the uncomfortable conditions make the patient cranky, thereby reducing their tolerance to pain.

 I will not argue with that.
 Cranky sounds about right.

-What is the wackiest weather you have ever experienced?
+So what’s the weather like where you are?
+What season do you find most difficult to endure and why?
 Please share your perspective by leaving a comment.
 In the alternative, you can email me at firstname.lastname@example.org.